Doctrine2, Error Messages, and You

 Down the Rabbit Hole

-If you’ve developed at all with Doctrine (or any other ORM), you’re well familiar with some of the gaps that appear in translation.
+If you’ve developed at all with Doctrine (or any other ORM), you’re likely familiar with some of the gaps that appear in translation.
 Being well familiar with this scenario, I knew of some quick checks to make.

 - Do all of your nullable fields have